 GRANTS CAFE - Katherine is a Co-Organizer of the free monthly professional development and networking group held the last Wednesday of each month except August and December.
-The next meeting is: February 27, 2019 - 12:00-1:30 pm and our Hot Grant Topic will be “Storytelling for Grant Reports” co-presented by Katherine and Amy Scanlon (StorySmart LLC)* followed by the Consultant’s Group from 1:30-2:30 pm.
+The next Grants Café meeting is: July 31, 2019 - 12:00-1:30 pm.
+A Consultant’s Group also meets from 1:30-2:30 pm.
 Location is colab18 on Pittsburgh’s North Side.
-Formerly the GPA-Western PA Chapter, we moved to the meetup platform in order to offer free membership and participation to everyone with an interest in grants across all affiliations and ability to pay.
-The Grants Cafe platform is underwritten through sponsorship by Consultant Group business members including Heart Resources LLC.
-Join our 300+ members and receive notifications. *See the full description of the presentation at www.meetup.com/grants-professionals-western-pa.
+Formerly the GPA-Western PA Chapter, we moved to the meetup platform in order to offer free participation to everyone with an interest in grants across all affiliations and ability to pay.
+The Grants Cafe platform is underwritten through sponsorships by Consultant Group members including Heart Resources LLC.
+Join our 350+ members to receive notifications on upcoming “hot grant topics” at www.meetup.com/grants-professionals-western-pa.